romain-f5/dns-lb-bind/README.md

 - verify that the site is available by pointing a browser (curl or chrome) to: https://localhost
 - verify that the DNS proxy is currently working - from the cli: dig www.example.com @localhost -p 1053
 - check that the NGINX Plus instance is processing traffic by inspecting the dashboard at: http://localhost:8080
-- you can now run a script to generate good and bad traffic using the load_logs.sh script:
+- you can now run a script to generate good and bad traffic using the load_logs.sh script as well (if needed)
+- connect to the stats interface http://localhost:8080 - you will see the health checking.
 ```bash
 sh ./load_logs.sh
 ```